-In my experience there are two types of pattern cutter – There is the artistic pattern cutter who has an eye for what looks right.
-They like to drape on the stand to create their patterns, but have no patience for accuracy, or fine detail.
-They get bored with the details, and would rather someone else finish the pattern off with notches and linings etc. Often this type of pattern cutter is also a designer.
+There are two types of pattern cutter – There is the artistic pattern cutter who likes to drape on the stand to create their patterns.
+They have no patience for accuracy, or fine detail.
+They can get bored with the details, and would rather someone else finish the pattern off with notches and linings etc. Often this type of pattern cutter is a designer/pattern cutter.

 The Third Way.

-After forty years of pattern cutting, I have developed a third way.
-After years struggling to learn how to cut patterns the “proper” way, I started combining flat pattern cutting with draping on the stand.
-Many professional pattern cutters find a similar way.
+There is a third way of pattern cutting that professional pattern cutters learn by experience.
+After years struggling to learn how to cut patterns the “proper” they start combining flat pattern cutting with draping on the stand.

 They refer to the same book to learn how to manipulate their pattern.
 But why do they need a series of equations to draft a block when they have a mannequin right in front of them, which is the very form they are trying to make the block for ?